 - Undergraduates in the first, second, or third year of a full-time undergraduate program at a registered academic institution in Lebanon at the time of application (part-time students or correspondence students are not eligible); and

-- 18-25 years old and have at least one academic semester remaining to complete their undergraduate studies after the end of this exchange program in May 2022.
+- 18-25 years old and have at least one academic semester remaining to complete their undergraduate studies after the end of this exchange program in December 2022 or May 2023.

 Preference will be given to those who have had little or no experience in the United States or outside of their home countries.
 Applicants are required to return directly to their home country after the completion of the program.